How long does it take for affirmations to work?

 Frequently Asked Questions

-Why do affirmations take more or less time to manifest?
+Why do affirmations take a long time to work?

 For most of us, affirmations are a new thing in our lives.
 Imagine this is a new subject in school.
 You need time to learn it and apply it.
 No one gets it right on day one.
 Moreover, affirmations are seeking to change your subconscious, which has been deeply rooted over many years.
 It is trying to change the behavior that we have exhibited for a long time.
 Hence, we need to be patient when it comes to seeing results with affirmations.

-Does research indicate how long do affirmations take to work?
+Does research indicate how long affirmations take to work?

-Yes, there has been a few research that looks into the science of affirmations.
+Yes, there were research that look into the science of affirmations.
 In a study conducted by Carnegie Mellon University, they concluded that people can improve their ability to solve problems under stress by using affirmations.
+Another one conducted by the University of Michigan and UCLA showed that there is a positive relation between self-affirmation and behavior.

 What Affirmations to Read Next?